alxtrnr/hangman/README.md

 # hangman

 A terminal based app.
-The traditional hangman word guessing game with a bit extra.
+The traditional hangman word guessing game with an api look up and some data plots.
 A coding exercise for practise and learning Python Topics include use of modules, API requests, error handling, matplotlib, numpy.
 Add to that creating a github project where code review and contributions are invited.

 1. An English word is generated.
 Parameters for random (word) may be set in the script.
 2. Player has 11 tries to guess the word